ELEKTRONN/ELEKTRONN/doc/Examples.rst

 A few comments on the expected output before training:

   * There will be a warning that receptive fields are not centered (the neurons in the last conv layer lie spatially "between" the neurons of the input layer).
 This is ok because this training task does require localisation of objects.
 All local information is discarded anyway when the fully connected layers are put after the conv layers.
-  * The information of :py:func:`net.netutils.CNNCalculator` is printed first, i.e. the layer sizes, receptive fields etc.
+  * The information of :py:func:`elektronn.net.netutils.CNNCalculator` is printed first, i.e. the layer sizes, receptive fields etc.
   * Although MNIST contains only 50000 training examples, it will print 200000 because of the shift augmentation, which is done when loading the data
   * For image training, an auxiliary dimension for the (colour) channel is introduced.
   * The input shape ``(50, 1, 26, 26)`` indicates that the batch size is 50, the number of channels is just 1 and the image extent is ``26 x 26``.